-Day 1 (Tuesday) Arrive at Johannesburg Airport (JNB) before 11am.
-If you prefer to fly in a day early we can book you a night at a great little lodge near the airport with free transfers.
-Around 11am you’ll be met by the program coordinators and any others starting the same day, and together you’ll take a private transfer to the reserve, a journey of a little over 3 hours.
-The transfers are payable locally.
-On the way we stop off for any last minute essentials (soft drinks, toiletries, snacks etc).
-Once at the research base the team will be there to settle you in to your new home and it will be an easy afternoon relaxing in the fantastic setting, meeting the group getting to know how everything works.
+Day 1 (Sunday) Transfers are provided from Johannesburg OR Tambo Airport (JNB) every second week, departing at 11am.
+If you prefer to fly in a day earlier we can arrange a night at a nice little lodge near the airport.
+On alternate weeks we pick up from Hoedspruit Airport (HDS) or you can use alternative transfer options from JNB to reach the reserve.
+The drive from JNB to the reserve is around 5 hours, or 1 hour from HDS.
+Once at the research base the team will be there to settle you in to your new home and it will be an easy afternoon relaxing in the fantastic setting, meeting the group and getting to know how everything works.

-Your Last Day (Tuesday) At the end of your stay you will catch the private transfer back to Johannesburg OR Tambo Airport (payable locally).
-You may be travelling elsewhere in Africa or you may be heading home - if you’re flying out from Johannesburg, unless you can get a late night flight we advise spending the night near the airport (we can book for you) and flying out on the Wednesday.
+Departure Day (Saturday) At the end of your stay we will take you back to Johannesburg or Hoedspruit (alternate weeks).
+You may be travelling elsewhere in Africa or you may be heading home - if you’re flying from Johannesburg, unless you can get an evening flight we advise spending the night near the airport (we will book for you) and flying on the Sunday.

 The area and what to pack: This is not a malaria area - we recommend packing insect repellent of course and a mosquito net is also recommended to ensure a peaceful sleep, especially during summer.